-It is for this reason that we are shocked to learn of the BBC’s report that this week’s COP26 summit, a gathering of world leaders on the topic of one of society’s most pressing issues (climate change) was not accessible for minister Karine Elharrar, who is a wheelchair user.
-The UK’s Environment Secretary, George Eustice, said the incident was “deeply regrettable” and the government had apologised to Ms Elharrar – who has muscular dystrophy.
+It is for this reason that we are shocked to learn of the BBC’s report that this month’s COP26 summit, a gathering of world leaders on the topic of one of society’s most pressing issues (climate change) was not accessible for Minister Karine Elharrar, who is a wheelchair user.
+The UK’s Environment Secretary, George Eustice, said the incident was “deeply regrettable” and the government had apologised to Ms. Elharrar – who has muscular dystrophy.

 Any great cultural shift in our society is only implemented by people with influence leading by example, not only are we appalled that the conference grounds chosen for the summit did not meet accessibility guidelines, but that the UK’s environment secretary, George Eustice, dared to blame Mrs. Elharrar, telling BBC Radio 4’s Today programme: “What would normally happen in this situation is that Israel would have communicated that they had that particular need for their minister.
 How can we expect regular business owners and local organisations to take responsibility for their facilities’ lack of accessibility if our own leaders refuse to do the same and jump to blame the person with a disability?
 To George, we say, the UN’s choice of venue should have had wheelchair access, to begin with.